 - Sensitive information – a special category of ‘personal information’ that we only collect with your consent, or if otherwise permitted by law.
 This may include information about your personal circumstances or hardship.

 2. Why do we collect your personal information?

-We only collect your information that is reasonably necessary in the course of providing our service.
-For example, we may collect your information for the following purposes:
+We only collect information about you that is reasonably necessary in the course of providing our service.
+For example, we may collect information about you for the following purposes: